olliebrownlow/pig-latin-rails-backend/README.md

 ### Code design

 The terminology controller implements full CRUD functionality and communicates with the Terminology class and PostgreSQL via Active Record to translate the English term into Pig Latin before saving to the database.

-I have leveraged the fact that the model returns a downcase translation by using it to avoid multiple entries into the database of the same terminology (even if receiving different versions of the same one, e.g fire, Fire, fIre, FIrE etc.).
-It does so by checking if there are any records in the db where the Pig Latin version matches the newly supplied entry's Pig Latin translation.
+Requests receive responses in JSON format.

-### Business logic
+#### Business logic

 The model takes an English word or phrase as input and returns that word or phrase in lowercase Pig Latin.